Kotgarh

-Kotgarh is a village and a sub-tehsil in Kumarsain subdivision of Shimla district in the Indian state of Himachal Pradesh.
+Kotgarh is a town and a sub-tehsil in Kumarsain subdivision of Shimla district in the Indian state of Himachal Pradesh.
 Formerly under the British Raj, it was the capital of Kotkhai-Kotgarh princely state, which was later shifted to Kiari in Kotkhai.
 Kotgarh was incorporated into British India in 1815 and later to India in 1947.

-It was in this village, where Satyanand Stokes planted first American apple tree in India in 1916.
-Kotgarh is known as the apple bowl of India, due to its high quality of apple and cherry cultivation.
+It was in this region, where Satyanand Stokes planted first American apple tree in India in 1916.
+Himachal Pradesh is known as the apple bowl as well as fruit bowl of India, due to its high quality of apple and cherry cultivation.